Welcome to the Isle of Gigha .... a true island experience.

 There is a variety of accommodation options on Gigha.

 The Gigha Hotel is situated in Ardminish Village with superb views over the bay.
 You’ll be guaranteed a warm welcome and good food.
-The Hotel also runs a number of self-catering cottages each with their own individual character.
+The Hotel also runs two self-catering cottages each with their own individual character.

 There are also a number of privately run self-catering cottages as well as some lovely B&Bs whose breakfasts are legendary.